mmilanovic4/mvc/README.md

 <p><?php Security::escape($DATA['user']); ?></p>
 ...
 ```
-However, that won't protect us if we needed to insert data inside `<script>` tag, for example.
+However, that wouldn't protect us if we needed to insert data inside `<script>` tag, for example.
 Visit OWASP page for further instructions.
 If you want to use third-party library for defense in depth, HTML Purifier is a good one.

 - [OWASP - XSS (Cross-Site Scripting) Prevention Cheat Sheet](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet)
 - [HTML Purifier](http://htmlpurifier.org)